Sightseeing in Nürnberg: Castle, Churches, Museums, Old Town, Nazis

 The Albrecht-Dürer-Haus on the Tiergärtnerplatz is a museum in the house where German Renaissance artist Albrecht Dürer worked and lived for most of his life.
 Somewhat miraculously, the Dürer House survived the air raids of January 2, 1945 when 90% of Nuremberg’s old town was destroyed.

 The large Hauptmarkt (Main Market) is the center of all celebrations and markets, including one of the largest and best-known Christmas markets in Germany.
-The lovely Gothic Schöner Brunnen fountain is a copy of a 14th-century – bits of the original is in the German National Museum.
+The lovely Gothic Schöner Brunnen fountain is a copy of a 14th-century masterpiece — bits of the original are in the Germanisches Nationalmuseum.

 The nearby St Sebalduskirche is architecturally a more interesting church.
 The exterior of the Sebalduskirche in Nuremberg is an uneasy combination of the Romanesque and Gothic but the interior is much more harmonious.

-Tours of the beer cellars and the art bunker, where Nuremberg’s art was hidden during the Second World War, are moderately interesting.
+Tours of the beer cellars and the art bunker, where Nuremberg’s art was hidden during the Second World War, are popular but only moderately interesting.
 The sights above ground are far more interesting.

 Top Sights in the Lorenz Area of Nuremberg